 Roc’n Bob – Toboggan

 If you want a break from skiing/boarding or want to try something different that is fun, then why don’t you try the Roc’n Bob.
-It is 4km of tobogganing on a snow covered run that has a series of long bends “the Roc rapids” and small bends “Never ending Canyon”.
-With all the twists and turns down the mountain this activity this is not only for kids but for adults as well, who will have just as much fun.
+A 4km of tobogganing run that has a series of long bends “the Roc rapids” and small bends “Never ending Canyon”.

 Roc’n Bob is situated at the top of the Roc 1 gondola which you can catch from La Croisette but don’t worry you don’t have to have a lift pass to get up there.
 When you purchase your toboggan ticket it will include your lift pass and sledge to the top of the Roc 1 gondola.
 All you need to do is turn up with warm waterproof clothes.